mconah/OSModelDep/README.md

 # Open Source LLM Model Deployment

-This repos contains a guide to running opensource Large Language Models and other models made available through Ollama.
+This repo contains a guide to running opensource Large Language Models and other models made available through Ollama.
 If you a developer eager to understand teh simple functions used in these simple lines of code [Visit the ollama library on PyPI](https://pypi.org/project/ollama/ "Ollama on PyPI")

 ### Introduction to Ollama
 Ollama is a tool that makes it easy to run large language models(LLMs) locally on your computer.
 It is also great to note that its functionality can be extended to production.

 ###### Note:
 + This tutorial assumes the use of ubuntu linux, while the python code work irrespective of the operating system.
-The installation of ollama locally may only work on Linux and Mac for more informatio on installing ollama in you operation system [visit this page](https://ollama.com/download "Ollama download page")
+The installation of ollama locally may only work on Linux and Mac for more information on installing ollama in you operation system [visit this page](https://ollama.com/download "Ollama download page")
 + This tutorial assumes that you have python installed if not [visit this website to download it](https://www.python.org/downloads/ "Donwload python here") Ensure that python is added to your path variable and that pip is also installed.
 + Ensure that you are running python3 and not python2.
 This is important to always checkout for mainly Linux and Mac users.
 + This models where tested on a machine of 4Gb ram and 2VCPU cores, hence it should work on most 4Gb ram systems.

 ### Running open source models locally with Ollama:
 1. After Ollama installation, [visit the ollama website](https://ollama.com/search "Search a gallery of models") to see all the models available via Ollama.
-2. Run this command to dowload 1.5 billion DeepSeek R1
+2. Run this command to download 1.5 billion DeepSeek R1
 ```bash
 ollama pull deepseek-r1:1.5b
 ```